-Alder Hey is a leading paediatric research centre.
-Our aim is to be a world class centre for research, innovation and education, and we aim to pioneer and develop new treatments for children and young people.
+Alder Hey one of Europe’s largest children’s hospitals and is a leading paediatric research centre.
+Its aim is to be the premier world class centre for research, innovation and education, and we aim to pioneer and develop new treatments for children and young people.

 Institute in the Park